Women in the war in Donbas: Human rights abuses

+Mobilization and Contemporary Challenges

+As the war has intensified, especially following Russia’s full-scale invasion in 2022, Ukraine has faced growing pressure to expand its mobilisation pool.
+Public and political debates have increasingly focused on whether women should be subject to conscription, especially given their demonstrated commitment and capability in combat and support roles.
+While many women have voluntarily enlisted, the question of mandatory mobilization remains controversial, intersecting with broader conversations about gender equality, military necessity, and traditional gender roles.

+At the same time, women serving in the Armed Forces continue to face systemic challenges, including inadequate access to properly fitted equipment, limited mental health resources, and persistent gender-based discrimination.
+Instances of harassment, unequal opportunities for promotion, and social stigma, particularly for mothers or returning veterans, further complicate their military careers and reintegration into civilian life.
+Although reforms have expanded the number of roles available to women and increased official recognition of their service, advocates and experts emphasise the need for deeper institutional and cultural change to ensure lasting gender equity in Ukraine’s defence sector.

 Women's organisations

 A number of civil society organisations have been founded by women during the conflict, both centered on women's issues and on broader issues.
 Slavic Heart was founded by internally displaced women in Sviatohirsk in 2014 as a humanitarian support network.

 In 2015, the Invisible Battalion was launched to advocate for gender equality in the Armed Forces of Ukraine after a study found that the majority of women who served in the war in Donbas were not enlisted officially and subsequently had no access to social or military benefits, military awards, social status, or career opportunities in the Armed Forces.

 The Ukrainian Women Veteran Movement was also formed during the war to advocate for women veterans in Ukraine.
 During the COVID-19 pandemic in Ukraine, the group led a study on the pandemic's effects on women's veterans, with Yulia Kyrylova stating that they had "found that 14 per cent of [women veterans] have lost their jobs during the quarantine, and 53 per cent of veterans reported a significant decrease in income during that time."
 The Union of Participants and Veterans of the Anti-Terrorist Operation was also founded by three women, who had each participated in the Maidan protests and who had worked as truck drivers to bring military equipment to the frontlines.